Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Maps and guides for driving and visiting the mountains

-If you don’t have a data plan on your phone, you might like to stop at the visitors’ centre at Glenbrook just as you reach the mountains in Glenbrook to pick up some maps and local information.
+If you don’t have a data plan on your phone, stop at the visitors’ centre at Glenbrook as you enter the mountains to pick up maps and local information.
+Most people rely on Google Maps for navigation, which works well throughout the Blue Mountains.

 This itinerary is focused on capturing those classic Blue Mountains photos without too much time spent walking on trails.
 Of course, ideally, you would spend a weekend in the mountains to allow a Blue Mountains sunrise and sunset, in your shot list but if you are limited to one day let’s make the most of it!